aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster causes the target entity to fall asleep (unconscious) on a failed INT save.
 The target repeats the save at the start of each turn, awakening on a successful save (if it lives long enough).

 **Special**: A target, if it fails the save, may instead choose to to take SP damage equal to the SP of the caster, plus 1 point of HP damage, and hence avoid the effect of the spell.
 In order to make use of this possibility the target must be proficient with "[Knowledge: Arcana](05-skills.md#knowledge)" and successfully identify the spell (Threshold of at least 15).
+(The mechanistic reason for this, is because unconsciousness, in this system, is extremely dangerous, so players are given the option of avoiding the effect, for a heavy, heavy toll.)

 **Upcast**: The spell affects an additional target for each extra MP die above 3.